George Hugh Niederauer: Abstinence

-"Our belief is that we have to hold up the standard of abstinence, and we do that in all of our teaching about sexuality by saying that sexual activity outside of marriage is wrong.
+In 2006, Niederauer spoke about sexual abstinence in an interview,"Our belief is that we have to hold up the standard of abstinence, and we do that in all of our teaching about sexuality by saying that sexual activity outside of marriage is wrong.
 Now that's a very high bar to set and I understand that.
 And I don't regret that – I subscribe to it and I teach it.
 I understand why people find it difficult and disagree with it.
 I understand why they do.
 I don't agree with them....
 What I would say is that people who disagree with us can disagree without being disagreeable."

 Moral teaching

 "Authentic moral teaching is based on objective truth, not polling."